dotnetprofessional/LiveDoc/packages/livedoc-mocha/README.md

 ![Mocha Test Result](docs/images/Feature.PNG)

 As can be seen by this simple example the actual test code is small and concise as much of the test setup was included as part of the test narrative.
-This in turn makes the rest easier to understand and makes for excellent documentation.
+This in turn makes the test easier to understand and makes for excellent documentation.

 This is just a small example of what can be done with LiveDoc-mocha.
 To understand more of what it can do, check out the [API documentation](docs/API.md).